MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Additional Implementation Details

-\paragraph{Downstream Model Common Setup.} Logistic regression is trained with an $\ell_2$ penalty, a Limited-memory BFGS solver, and a balanced class weight, reflecting a setting where linear models benefit from explicit feature construction but cannot recover non-linear structure on their own.
+\paragraph{Downstream model common setup} Logistic regression is trained with an $\ell_2$ penalty, a Limited-memory BFGS solver, and a balanced class weight, reflecting a setting where linear models benefit from explicit feature construction but cannot recover non-linear structure on their own.
 Before fitting the logistic regression model, missing values in the original data were imputed using the median in the training set.
 Then, the data is standardized based on the scaler fitted on the training set.
 XGBoost uses the \texttt{scale\_pos\_weight} parameter, with the ratio being the ratio between negative and positive samples.
 XGBoost further employs histogram-based tree methods and binary logistic as objective functions.
 No imputation was performed for the XGBoost model unless stated elsewhere \cite{chen2016xgboost}.

-\paragraph{Hyperparameter optimization.} We introduce comprehensive hyperparameter optimization to validate the effectiveness of the framework.
+\paragraph{Hyperparameter optimization} We introduce comprehensive hyperparameter optimization to validate the effectiveness of the framework.
 We use Optuna with a budget of 400 trials and an early stopping mechanism.
-We use a random sampler and maximize AUC.
-Besides the common setup mentioned above for downstream models, the search spaces following previous studies \cite{Akiba2019OptunaAN, grinsztajn2022tree, nam2024optimized} for XGBoost and logistic regression are presented in Table~\ref{tab:5},~\ref{tab:6}.
+We use a random sampler and maximize AUROC.
+Besides the common setup mentioned above for downstream models, the search spaces following previous studies for XGBoost and logistic regression \cite{Akiba2019OptunaAN, grinsztajn2022tree, nam2024optimized} are presented in Table~\ref{tab:xgb_params},~\ref{tab:lr_params}.

-\paragraph{Baseline Implementations.} In this section, we summarize the implementation and configuration of baseline feature engineering methods in our study.
+\paragraph{Baseline implementations} In this section, we summarize the implementation and configuration of baseline feature engineering methods in our study.
 We implemented all baseline feature engineering methods by following their original implementations and default recommended settings and evaluated them under the same data splits, preprocessing, and downstream learners as MedFeat.
 For baselines that are iteration-based, we ran 3 iterations to match MedFeat’s feature-engineering rounds unless stated otherwise.
-We did not perform HPO for existing methods since MedFeat already demonstrated superior performance against them without HPO.